 Next Monday evening, January 3 at , Billie Stone Fogarty will present information about the genealogical records from the war of 1812, sometimes called the “forgotten war.”
-The presentation is free and open to the public, in the Chesapeake room of the Oklahoma History Center .
+The presentation is free and open to the public, in the Chesapeake Oklahoma History Center

 As we near the 200th anniversary of this war, more attention is being focused on the event.
-This conflict between the United States and Great Britain lasted from 1812 to 1815.
-The British Army occupied Washington , D.C. and set fire to many public buildings.
-Facilities of the U.S. government, including the White House and U.S. Capitol, were largely destroyed.
-This is the only time since the Revolutionary War a foreign power captured and occupied the United States capitol.
-The main land fighting of the war occurred along the Canadian border, in the Chesapeake Bay region, and along the Gulf of Mexico ; extensive action also took place at sea.
+This conflict between the United States Great Britain Washington , D.C.
+U.S. United States Chesapeake Bay region, and along the Gulf of Mexico ; extensive action also took place at sea.

 Perhaps the most genealogically rich records for this war are the pension application files found at the National Archives and Records Administration.